 However, the absence of strong emission lines does NOT necessarily mean that an element is "missing" from the object.
 In order to produce emission lines due to a certain element, several criteria must be met:

 So, it is possible for the spectrum of an object to be dominated by lines of element X, even if X is not the most common element in the object.
-For example, look at the handout provided by the instructor, showing spectra of main sequence stars in classes G0 through K5.
+For example, look at this figure from "A Digital Spectral Classification Atlas" by R. O. Gray, showing spectra of main sequence stars in classes G0 through K5.

 Comparing the remnants: Tycho vs. G292